SimYunSup/bylinecms/README.md

 <details>
 <summary>7.
 What's here now?</summary>
-Not much: The embryo of a 'proof of concept' CMS - but there will be more soon.
+We're working on a prototype as a 'proof of concept' for our design goals.
+It runs, and you're more than welcome to follow along, but it will almost certain change significantly over time.
 </details>

 <details>